dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 ## Introduction

 Typography can make your applications :sparkles: zing :sparkles:.

 Adding Google Fonts can help here and there are over 900+ font famalies to choose from.
 There are number of web safe fonts, that are free and built into various platforms.
 However, sometimes we need something that is more customised, to serve our design purposes.

 So "without much further-a-do"...

-This `repo` specifically targets the self-hosting of Google Fonts, rather than using a link to their CDN, and how to do it integrate them into a Next.js app that uses Tailwind CSS.
+This `repo` specifically targets the self-hosting of Google Fonts, rather than using a link to their CDN, and how to integrate them into a Next.js app that uses Tailwind CSS.

-There are number of pros and cons for self-hosting, which have been discussed in many articles and blogs, which I wont go into detail.
-I will provide links a few of at the end of this readme, for further reading.
+There are number of pros and cons for self-hosting, which have been discussed in many articles and blogs, which I wont go into detail here.
+However, I have provided a few links at the end of this readme file, for further reading.

 ## Hosting Google Fonts is Free?

+Google Fonts are advertised as Open Source and free to use...
-Don't take my word for it, (I'm no laywer and this is not leagal advice), but all fonts used in this example are sourced from Google Fonts under the SIL Open Font License (OFL) V1.1.
+But Don't take my word for it, (I'm no laywer and this is not legal advice)

+All fonts used in this example are sourced from Google Fonts under the SIL Open Font License (OFL) V1.1.
 I have taken care to incorporate the licenses into the self-hosting folders within the repo, which is requested in the OFL.

-You should always read the font license information yourself since you're responsible for following it.
+Note: you should always read the font license information yourself since you're responsible for following it.
 At this time Google Fonts use OFL v1.1, some use the Apache 2 license.
 The Ubuntu fonts use the Ubuntu Font License v1.0

 You should seek legal advice before self-hosting or using any Custom Fonts.

 ## Setup

-You can get hold of Google fonts in a number of ways, (this is not an exhausitive list), using the following tools:
+You can get hold of Google Fonts in a number of ways, (this is not an exhausitive list), using the following tools:

 - Google Fonts Browser
 - Google Fonts Helper

 Fonts can also be found on Googles Github Repo.

+Once, you have downloaded them you can add them to your project to self-host.

+### Resource Folder structure

+The easiest way to host them is under a `public` folder, in a sub folder named `fonts`.

-> I've structured the font resource locations as follows, you dont have to follow this, it demonstrates flexibility and that all fonts can be organised rather than just being placed under the `fonts` sub folder below.
+> I've structured the font resource locations as follows, you dont have to follow this, it demonstrates flexibility and that all fonts can be organised rather than just being placed under the `fonts` sub folder.

 ```code
  ├── public